Criterion D: Development

 What “fully functional” means

 For the 10–12 band the rubric requires “a fully functional product.”
-In practice this means every success criterion from Criterion A produces working behaviour as demonstrated in the video – not just “the product runs without crashing.”
-A product that runs cleanly but only meets four of seven success criteria is partial functionality, not full – it sits in 7–9.
+In practice this means every success criterion from Criterion A produces working behaviour as demonstrated in the video, not just “the product runs without crashing.”
+A product that runs cleanly but only meets four of seven success criteria is partial functionality, not full, and it sits in 7–9.

 Appendices and full marks